Making Sugar Syrups and caramel always begins with heating and melting ordinary granulated sugar.

 - After 4 minutes remove the lid and increase the heat to high.
 Stop stirring as stirring from this point on may cause crystallization.
 As the sugar and water boils, the popping and boiling may deposit sugar particles onto the side of the pan which should be washed away using a good quality pastry brush that is moistened.
 Sugar particles left on the sides of the pan may fall down into the boiling mixture and cause sugar crystals to start forming.

-- Immediately remove pan from the heat when it has reached the desired stage and remove the candy thermometer.
+- Immediately remove pan from the heat when it has reached the desired stage.
 Tip: Lower the heat when the temperature reaches a few degrees before the finished desired stage to slow the cooking because at the higher temperatures the mixture will heat quickly and exceed the temperature you want.
 You can also have a bowl of ice water nearby to plunge the bottom of the pan into to stop the cooking.

 - Be careful; Sugar heated to high temperatures can cause serious burns if you touch it or it splashes on you.
 Have a bowl of ice water nearby so you can immerse your fingers or hand in case of burns.